The Gaussian Process Autoregressive Regression Model (GPAR): Further Related Work

-Orthogonal to the above work is that presented by \citet{wilson2016stochastic}, which induces correlations between outputs by additionally applying a nonlinear transform to the input domain.
-A similar idea is employed in Deep Gaussian Processes \cite{Damianou:2015:Deep_Gaussian_Processes_and_Variational}, where multiple GPs are composed to obtain an expressive model.
-(F)GPAR can be considered a Deep GP, where the composed latent GPs form the outputs of the model, and \cref{lem:nonlinear_equivalent_model} shows that (F)GPAR can recover a Deep GP with a particular composition structure.
-Furthermore, the Gaussian Process Network \cite{friedman2000gaussian} is similar to GPAR, but it was developed for identifying causal dependencies between variables in a probabilistic graphical models context, rather than multi-output regression.
-The work in \cite{yuan2011conditional} also discusses a model similar to GPAR, but specifies a different generative procedure for the outputs.
+The Gaussian Process Network \citep{friedman2000gaussian} is similar to GPAR, but was instead developed to identify causal dependencies between variables in a probabilistic graphical models context rather than multi-output regression.
+The work by \citet{yuan2011conditional} also discusses a model similar to GPAR, but specifies a different generative procedure for the outputs.

-Finally, the multi-fidelity modelling literature is closely related.
-Whereas in the multi-output regression task we are interested in predicting all output dimensions, the multi-fidelity task is concerned with predicting a high-fidelity function, while incorporating information from observations from various levels of fidelity.
-The idea of iteratively conditioning on lower fidelity models in the construction of higher fidelity ones has been a well-used strategy \cite{kennedy2000predicting, le2014recursive}.
-The model presented by \cite{perdikaris2017nonlinear} is nearly identical to GPAR applied in the multi-fidelity framework, but applications outside this setting have not been considered.
+The multi-fidelity modelling literature is closely related to multi-output modelling.
+Whereas in a multi-output regression task we predict all outputs, multi-fidelity modelling is concerned with predicting a particular high-fidelity function, incorporating information from observations from various levels of fidelity.
+The idea of iteratively conditioning on lower fidelity models in the construction of higher fidelity ones is a well-used strategy \citep{kennedy2000predicting, le2014recursive}.
+The model presented by \citet{perdikaris2017nonlinear} is nearly identical to GPAR applied in the multi-fidelity framework, but applications outside this setting have not been considered.

 Moreover, GPAR follows a long line of work on the family of fully visible Bayesian networks \citep{frey1996does,bengio2000modeling} that decompose the distribution over the observations according to the product rule (\cref{eq:product_rule}) and model the resulting one dimensional conditionals.
 A number of approaches use neural networks for this purpose \citep{neal1992connectionist,frey1996does,larochelle2011neural,theis2015generative,van2016conditional}.
 In particular, if the observations are real-valued, a standard architecture lets the conditionals be Gaussian with means encoded by neural networks and fixed variances.
 Under broad conditions, if these neural networks are replaced by Bayesian neural networks with independent Gaussian priors over the weights, we recover GPAR as the width of the hidden layers goes to infinity \citep{neal1996bayesian,matthews2018gaussian}.